pyserial/pyserial/pyserial/documentation/pyserial_api.rst

 .. note::

-    For systems that provide the :mod:`io` library (Python 2.6 and newer), the class :class:`Serial` will derive from :class:`io.RawIOBase`.
+    For systems that provide the :py:mod:`io` library (Python 2.6 and newer), the class :class:`Serial` will derive from :py:class:`io.RawIOBase`.
 For all others from :class:`FileLike`.

 Implementation detail: some attributes and functions are provided by the class :class:`SerialBase` and some by the platform specific class and others by the base class mentioned above.

 .. class:: FileLike

     An abstract file like class.
-It is used as base class for :class:`Serial` when no :mod:`io` module is available.
+It is used as base class for :class:`Serial` when no :py:mod:`io` module is available.

     This class implements :meth:`readline` and :meth:`readlines` based on :meth:`read` and :meth:`writelines` based on :meth:`write`.